{ Adopted on: 11 June 1975 }

 (3) Personal liberty is inviolable.
 No person shall be prosecuted, arrested, imprisoned, or otherwise restricted, save when and in the manner specified by law.

-(1) No person shall be arrested or imprisoned without a judicial warrant stating the reasons, which must be served upon him at the moment of arrest or imprisonment, pending trial.
-This provision does not apply to crimes committed in flagrante delicto.
+Article 6 [Arrest](1) No person shall be arrested or imprisoned without a judicial warrant stating the reasons, which must be served upon him at the moment of arrest or imprisonment, pending trial.
+This provision does not apply to crimes committed

 (3) Upon expiry of either of these time limits without any such action having been taken, any warder or any other person, whether civilian or military, in charge of the detainee must release the same.
 Violators of these provisions shall be punished for illegal confinement and shall have to make good any loss sustained by the injured party and give satisfaction to the same for moral injury by such sum of money as the law provides.